 Design Preparation

-Before the EDM wire-cutting process begins, our engineers and designers create a detailed CAD (Computer-Aided Design) model of the stator prototype.
-This model defines the exact shape, dimensions, and features of the stator lamination.
+Our engineers and designers create a detailed CAD (Computer-Aided Design) model of the stator prototype.
+This model defines the exact shape, dimensions, slots, and holes of the stator lamination.

 Material Selection

-We use electrical steel or nickel cobalt alloy as stator lamination materials.
+We use electrical steel, amorphous alloy, or nickel cobalt alloy as stator lamination materials.
 We commonly stack sheets to about 80mm and compress 2 of 10mm height steel plates on both edges.
 Finally, adjust the flatness of the laminated stacks.

 Setup